All Episodes

 All right.

-Now here's where we are on this, and it gets a little bit complicated.
+Now, here's where we are on this, and it gets a little bit complicated.

-Professor Dershwitz, I had mentioned this earlier this weekend.
+Professor Dershowitz, I had mentioned this earlier.

-Now, that would seem like a pretty invasive thing, and as as Professor Dershowitz pointed out, a search warrant on a lawyer or a doctor or priest, you you don't use a warrant, you don't use search warrants when people have privileged information on their cell phones and in their computers, you use a subpoena.
+You don't use search warrants when people have privileged information on their cell phones and in their computers, you use a subpoena.

 And the difference between a subpoena and a search warrant is like night and day, and it's just not constitutional.

-Now, the story in the Epic Times says that former New York City mayor Rudy Giuliani that the FBI surveilled his iCloud chats during impeachment hearings in 2019.
+Now, the story in the Epic Times says that former New York City mayor Rudy Giuliani, that the FBI surveilled his iCloud chats during impeachment hearings in 2019.

-In an interview over the weekend, Giuliani, his home was searched by agents, said that his lawyer was told by the U.S. attorney's office in Manhattan that the alleged wiretapping took place.
+In an interview over the weekend, Giuliani, his home was searched by agents, said that his lawyer was told by the U.S. Attorney's Office in Manhattan that the alleged wiretapping took place.

 And we know that big tech protected all things Joe Biden.